knoxjeffrey/knoxjeffrey.github.io/_posts/2016-09-19-rails-ec2-rubber-deployment.markdown

 staging_roles: "web,app,db:primary=true"
 ```

 The most important aspect of the above code is the ```rubber_secret``` entry.
 I have a path in ./ec2 which will hold info for both the production and staging sites(```my-easy-deploy-rubber-secret.yml``` and ```staging/my-easy-deploy-rubber-secret.yml```).
 The data in these files actually takes precedence over the ```rubber.yml``` file which makes it perfect for holding sensitive data like keys, etc. The info in the ./ec2 directory does not get committed to the likes of github which means your sensitive data is safe.
 It's also great if you want to enter different setting for your production and staging servers.
-Everywhere I have XXXX above will be overwritten by the data in the ./ec2 directory.
-Notes also that I limited the staging rules to help save on memory which is quite handy for micro instances.
+Everywhere I have XXXX above will be overwritten by the data in the ```my-easy-deploy-rubber-secret.yml``` files.
+Notes also that I limited the staging roles to help save on memory which is quite handy for micro instances.

 With the rubber standard config you have to select a Ubuntu Server 14.04 and I initially I chose the following for my staging server: